Chapter Six: The Starry Void

 The worst part was, I wasn’t even having much fun with Yali.
 When she was awake, she spent half her time studying the Codex or looking in the telescope.
 When she wasn’t doing that, she spent half her time Seeing into the future.
 It didn’t make her exhausted like it had back in the regular world, but she still spent lots of time on it.
 “It’s to make sure we stay alive,” she’d said.
 Well, of course I wanted us to stay alive, but couldn’t she just keep us alive faster?
 Stern take it all.
 Not only that, but whenever I wanted to know something from the future, she didn’t know it, because the Seeing had a whole bunch of limitations.

 For one thing, it only showed possible futures, so if she looked too far ahead, almost anything could happen.
-For another, she couldn't see anything after we went to the next layer.
-Apparently, at each layer crossing, the gods wove more of their threads in to us – and when the other gods did something big like that, the Waiting God wouldn't be able to predict it.
-Even some of the other Ravellers' powers were enough to disrupt the Seeing and make parts of the future unreadable.
+For another, she couldn’t see anything after we went to the next layer.
+Apparently, each time we got to a new layer, the gods wove more of their threads into us – and when the other gods did something big like that, the Waiting God couldn’t predict it.
+Even some of the other Ravellers’ powers were enough to disrupt the Seeing and make parts of the future unreadable.
 And finally, it was hard to find specific futures even if you wanted to.
-Yali said she'd seen glimpses of the other Ravellers, and even bits of conversation, but those were only things they might say in some situation, not a whole picture.
+Yali said she’d seen glimpses of the other Ravellers, and even bits of conversation, but those were only things they might say in some situation, not a whole picture.
 So the Seeing sounded great, but it was a whole lot of bother to get anything good out of it.

 And then there was our together time.
 Yali had manifested an enormous, reclining couch that was just the right shape for us to curl up together and cuddle for hours.
 Which was nice and all.
 It seemed to make Yali happy, at least.
 She always had that sleepy, peaceful expression on her face, only occasionally moving to shift her weight, or stroke my hair, or nuzzle into my cheek.
 And it’s not that I didn’t enjoy it.
 I’d never gotten to spend so much time with her before, and letting my body soak up her warmth, it made me feel floaty and wonderful.
 But I just didn’t like doing it for as long as she did.
 Before long, I always wanted to be doing something.